Perfection? Yes. Need I say more?

 I loved how the stage was set up...there were screens above where he was playing that would simultaneously show shots of him singing and playing, the other performers on stage, and peaceful scenes or psychedelic colors for mood.
 It.
 Was.
 Awesome.

-ong, and some guy up front yelled a less-than-appropriate thing to Jack, and it was SO funny...Jack suddenly stopped singing and said, "Um...I'm not going to lie to you.
+During the concert, Jack had started a song, and some guy up front yelled a less-than-appropriate thing to Jack, and it was SO funny...Jack suddenly stopped singing and said, "Um...I'm not going to lie to you.
 I totally messed up that whole part of the song.
 I got distracted! [then, turning to the bass player] Did you hear what that guy said?!
 He said [I won't repeat it, in case any sensitive eyes are reading this]...anyway, thoughts started going through my head, and...okay.
 I'm just gonna start the song over and pretend like that never happened.
 M'aam, your husband has obviously had too much to drink."
 It was SO funny!!!
 Whoever said, "The show must go on"?!
 Apparently this didn't apply if you're Jack Johnson.

 Katie took very careful notes and came up with a pretty accurate set list: